eslint/eslint/docs/src/extend/ways-to-extend.md

 ## Plugins

-Plugins let you add your own ESLint custom rules, processors, and formatters to a project.
+Plugins let you add your own ESLint custom rules, custom processors, and shareable configs to a project.
 You can publish a plugin as an npm module.

 Plugins are useful because your project may require some ESLint configuration that isn't included in the core `eslint` package.
 For example, if you're using a frontend JavaScript library like React or framework like Vue, these tools have some features that require custom rules outside the scope of the ESLint core rules.